-1) TRAVELING
+1. TRAVELING

-- (1) Push (or pull) the forward and the reverse lever, and then gradually press the accelerator pedal. - (2) The truck moves forward (or backward).
+Push (or pull) the forward and the reverse lever, and then gradually press the accelerator pedal.

-(3) Speed is changed in scope of min. and max. speed dependent upon force pressing the pedal.
+- 2) Press the pedal to start motor.
+Then the truck moves forward (or backward). - Speed is changed in scope of min. and max. speed dependent upon force pressing the pedal.

-2) CHANGING TRAVEL DIRECTION
+2. CHANGING TRAVEL DIRECTION

-- (1) Hold the steering wheel or the knob on the wheel with the left hand, and turn travel direction. - (2) Direction of lift truck is changed with the rear wheels. - (3) Therefore, the truck turns inward during forward driving, and outward during reverse driving. - (4) Care should be exercised to prevent collision of the counterweight with other object when turning direction.
+- Hold the steering wheel or the knob on the wheel with the left hand, and turn travel direction - 2) Direction of lift truck is changed with the rear wheels. - Therefore, the truck turns inward during forward driving, and outward during reverse driving. - Care should be exercised to prevent collision of the counterweight with other object when turning direction.

-3) STOPPING AND PARKING
+3. STOP AND PARKING